Arts-of-coding/scananse/README.md

 ```

 # Combined analysis of motifs and gene expression
+With the script "significance_calc_RNA_DE_ESC.R" you can generate a Z-score matrix of gene expression.
 You can determine which transcription factors binding to your motifs are also expressed in your single cell populations.
 Run the R script "complex_heatmap_motifs_V3.R" to generate heatmaps with gene expression and quantile normalization.

 # Generating the nessesary files for ANANSE and running ANANSE.
-Lastly, ananse can be run with the python script "Run_ananse_V4_JA.ipynb" .
-The files can be further analysed with the R script "ANANSE_analysis_V4.R" .
+Lastly, ananse can be run with the python script "Run_ananse_V4_JA.ipynb".
+The files can be further analysed with the R script "ANANSE_analysis_V4.R".

 # Notes
 Note for setting the correct paths in Cellranger within the terminal: